You might be frustrated with your daily commute or just getting around to do errands, but just how bad is it?

 FinanceBuzz did a survey of the most and least laid-back cities based on economic factors, well-being, leisure activities, and livability including walkability, weather, and traffic.

-To live in some cities, you might need to know how car owners can save money.
-And sitting in traffic won’t help you save money on gas.
+To live in some cities, you might need to know how to make smart money moves if you own a car.
+And sitting in traffic won't help you save money on gas.

 The cities with the worst traffic may not surprise you, but traffic might be a consideration if you're considering relocating for work or retirement.